What are air pollutants? | Types, sources and effects of air pollutants

 Mercury

-Mercury enters the aquatic systems and soil from the atmosphere through acid rain.
+Mercury is one of the air pollutants that enters the aquatic systems and soil from the atmosphere through acid rain.
 The adverse effects of mercury poisoning include chromosomal aberrations, neurological damage and even death.
 It can damage the cerebellum and cortex of brain by penetrating the membranes separating bloodstream from the brain.

 So, we had taken a quick trip understanding all the major air pollutants.
 In case of any doubts, feel free to ask in the comments.